Importing Lightroom: Not applying rotation

 I also attached my test files, so it can be used for fixing this bug.

-#2 Updated by Pascal Obry about 6 years ago
+#2 Updated by Pascal Obry over 6 years ago

 - Category changed from General to Darkroom